serlo/moodle-mod_serlo/README.md

 then you can start `npx grunt watch` in the moodle root dir.

 Afterwards start the `watch` script out of the serlo plugin dir to start esbuild in watch mode.

+## File Storage Configuration

+On testing environments, use this secret in the moodle options: `VJN8pHhqVj8RtO+TfY2/Ka1JN4JdH/oSOAdPHz5a`.
+It will allow access to the default Serlo asset server.